Calculator

 How to identify the required values

-Use these examples to choose values from gauges, labels, manuals, datasheets, or service reports.
+Use these examples and common working ranges to choose values from gauges, labels, manuals, datasheets, RFQs, service reports, CMMS records, or hospital planning assumptions.

-| Field | Example value | Tip |
+| Field | Example value | Common range | Tip |

-| Pressure value | Medical oxygen pipeline: 4 bar or about 400 kPa. | Copy the value from the gauge, service report, or manufacturer requirement. |
+| Pressure value | Medical oxygen pipeline: 4 bar or about 400 kPa. | Enter the source value exactly as shown before selecting the source and target units. | Enter the source value before converting units. |

-| From unit | psi from a cylinder gauge. | Match the unit printed beside the value; do not guess. |
+| From | psi from a cylinder gauge. | Select the unit printed on the source document or instrument. | Select the unit printed on the source document. |

-| To unit | Convert psi to bar for a site utility schedule. | Use the unit expected in the RFQ, service report, or local engineering standard. |
+| To | Convert psi to bar for a site utility schedule. | Select the unit required in the RFQ, service report, or engineering calculation. | Select the unit required in the output. |

 Input Checklist